Aloshi/EmulationStation/GAMELISTS.md

 * `name` - string, the displayed name for the game.
 * `desc` - string, a description of the game.
 Longer descriptions will automatically scroll, so don't worry about size.
 * `image` - image_path, the path to an image to display for the game (like box art or a screenshot).
 * `thumbnail` - image_path, the path to a smaller image, displayed in image lists like the grid view.
-Should be small to ensure quick loading.  *Currently not used.*
+Should be small to ensure quick loading.
+* `video` - video_path, the path to a video to display for the game, for themes that support the _video_ viewstyle.
 * `rating` - float, the rating for the game, expressed as a floating point number between 0 and 1.
 Arbitrary values are fine (ES can display half-stars, quarter-stars, etc).
 * `releasedate` - datetime, the date the game was released.
 Displayed as date only, time is ignored.
 * `developer` - string, the developer for the game.
 * `publisher` - string, the publisher for the game.
 * `genre` - string, the (primary) genre for the game.
 * `players` - integer, the number of players the game supports.
-* `playcount` - statistic, integer, the number of times this game has been played
+* `playcount` - statistic, integer, the number of times this game has been played.
 * `lastplayed` - statistic, datetime, the last date and time this game was played.
+* `sortname` - string, used in sorting the gamelist in a system, instead of `name`.

 #### `<folder>`
 * `name` - string, the displayed name for the folder.
 * `desc` - string, the description for the folder.
 * `image` - image_path, the path to an image to display for the folder.
-* `thumbnail` - image_path, the path to a smaller image to display for the folder.  *Currently not used.*
+* `thumbnail` - image_path, the path to a smaller image to display for the folder.

 Things to be Aware Of